 I offer a warm, nurturing space in which, collaboratively, we can explore and make sense of difficulties you are facing.
-My doctoral level training in counselling psychology (2015-present; due to be completed in 2019) means I am skilled in working integratively, that is using several therapeutic approaches including CBT, psychodynamic, and existential models, and able to tailor my work to meet your specific needs.
+My doctoral level training in counselling psychology (2015-2020, award due 2020) means I am skilled in working integratively, that is using several therapeutic approaches including CBT, psychodynamic, and existential models, and able to tailor my work to meet your specific needs.
 Primarily, my style is relational, in line with extensive research showing that the most important factor in effective therapy is the relationship between therapist and client.

 Training, qualifications & experience

 Professional doctorate in Counselling Psychology (2015-2020, award due 2020)